ShibinMohammed/Data-science-projects/README.md

 # Data-science-projects
-Open the files with "github.dev"
+Open the files with "github.dev" if you are facing trouble opening them.